baus5/C-Programming-Language/README.md

 5. `_` (underscore)
 6. Letters (case insensitive)

-So i used only dot numbers underscore and şetters for file naming.
+So i used only dot numbers underscore and letters for file naming.

 Example: